kubernetes-sigs/ingress2gateway/PROVIDER.md

 Different `FeatureParsers` within the same provider will run in undetermined order.
 This means that when building a `Gateway API` resource manifest, you cannot assume anything about previously initialized fields.
 The function must modify / create only the required fields of the resource manifest and nothing else.

-For example, lets say we are implementing the canary feature of some provider.
+For example, let's say we are implementing the canary feature of a provider.
 When building the `HTTPRoute`, we cannot assume that the `BackendRefs` is already initialized with every `BackendRef` required.
 The canary `FeatureParser` function must add every missing `BackendRef` and update existing ones.

 ### Testing the feature parser